dignifiedquire/test-stream/README.md

 ## What to do

-* Read the specs below.n
+* Read the specs below.
 * Discuss ideas in this [issue #1].
 * Create pull requests to add to the specs.